 What can I say, the June show in the Hycroft Gallery is over and done.
 The months of planning, organizing and advertising peaked with the excitement of the opening reception.
 Now, a few months later, they are a collection of special photographs, potential sales with new contacts and a step forward to developing and adding to my art presence.

-In my view it was an eclectic, gorgeous combination.
+In my view, it was an eclectic, gorgeous combination.
 Elizabeth Snow, Visual Art Convener with her assistant hosted the opening night reception.
 According to them, the event was successful and very well attended.
 I felt happy meeting and greeting guests, conversing with them while answering any questions they had.
-Particularly heart warming was the support of my family who were at my side and many good friends, a number of whom had driven long distances to the city for the opening.
+Particularly heartwarming was the support of my family who were at my side and many good friends, a number of whom had driven long distances to the city for the opening.
 It meant a great deal to me to have them present on this occasion.
 I am grateful for their efforts and trust they enjoyed the evening as much as I did.
 The glow is still with me.
 The exhibition ran until July 2nd.
-Enjoy some of the photographs of the evening.